Dayana-N/openai-chatbot/README.md

 ```

 We can see that the response is incomplete.
-If we look closer at the response, we can see that the `finish_reason` is "length", which indicates that the output was cut off due to reaching the specified length limit
+If we look closer, we can see that the `finish_reason` is "length", which indicates that the output was cut off due to reaching the specified length limit

 ![response-incomplete](./media/max_tokens.PNG)